ddarkwing/GeoStellar/README.md

 ## Future Goals
 Had we had more time to tackle this project, these are some of the features we would have loved to include in the project:

-Integrate with Albedo to allow users to keep their Secret Key a secret Leaderboard to increase the game-like aspect
+- Integrate with Albedo to allow users to keep their Secret Key a secret
+- Leaderboard to increase the game-like aspect
-Friend system to make new friends and chat
+- Friend system to make new friends and chat
-Make it more user-friendly
+- Make it more user-friendly
-Flushing out the current features so much more!
+- Flushing out the current features
+- so much more!

+## Some pictures of the project